USEPA/WNTR/documentation/framework.rst

    ==================================================  =============================================================================================================================================================================================================================================================================
    Class                                               Description
    ==================================================  =============================================================================================================================================================================================================================================================================
-   :class:`~wntr.network.model.WaterNetworkModel`      Contains methods to generate water network models, including methods to read and write INP files, and access/add/remove/modify network components.
+   :class:`~wntr.network.model.WaterNetworkModel`      Contains methods to generate water network models, including methods to read and write EPANET INP files, and access/add/remove/modify network components.
 This class links to additional model classes (below) which define network components, controls, and model options.
    :class:`~wntr.network.model.Junction`	           Contains methods to define junctions.
 Junctions are nodes where links connect.
 Water can enter or leave the network at a junction.
    :class:`~wntr.network.model.Reservoir`              Contains methods to define reservoirs.
 Reservoirs are nodes with an infinite external source or sink.
    :class:`~wntr.network.model.Tank`                   Contains methods to define tanks.
 Tanks are nodes with storage capacity.